amethystlilac/PlumbBuddy-Pages/src/pages/text-guides/casual-archivist.md

     The new save slot will be at the top of your saves list in game.
 If you open the game again, this will be the save that you open if you click Resume.

-    It's the equivalent of doind a save-as in game.
+    It's the equivalent of doing a save-as in game.

 * **Branch** — *Moving to a new Chronicle*

     Branching a Snapshot creates a whole new Chronicle starting from that Snapshot.

-    In game, it's the equivalent of doing a save-as, with a new new save slot appearing at the top of your saves list in game.
+    In game, it's the equivalent of doing a save-as, with a new save slot appearing at the top of your saves list in game.
 If you open the game again, this will be the save that you open if you click Resume.

     But in Archivist, the new Branch will be separated from the original Chronicle, while maintaining its history.